ChicoState/ux-FightMe/README.md

 **Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
+* Competitive analysis showed there is a niche that can be filled:
+* * Discord: Excels in intuitive and large scale communication, but game integration is clunky and unsupported.
+  *
 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!
 * !!!as an executive would understand.!!!